Best car insurance in Tennessee for 2022

 How to get the best car insurance

-Insurance can provide the funds to repair or replace your vehicle, plus pay for medical expenses and wages lost in the event of personal bodily injury.
+Insurance can help provide the funds to repair or replace your vehicle following a covered incident, plus pay for medical expenses and wages lost in the event of personal bodily injury.
 Getting the best car insurance may mean getting additional coverage for some of these possibilities.

 - Evaluate your needs: Your circumstances determine your car insurance needs, like having a teen driver to insure, a history of accidents or tickets, a desire for mobile tools or the need to keep your premium as cheap as possible.
-Because these rating factors often change with time — teen drivers age and may move out, your driving record can improve, or maybe you want to find a local agent instead of handling your insurance online — you may want to consider reevaluating your auto insurance periodically to see if it still fits your lifestyle.
+Because these rating factors often change with time — teen drivers getting older and and may move out of your house, your driving record can improve, or maybe you want to work with a local agent instead of handling your insurance online — you may want to consider reevaluating your auto insurance periodically to see if it still fits your lifestyle.

-- Consider state factors: Tennessee is vulnerable to natural disasters, such as tornadoes and weather events, like hailstorms, which makes purchasing comprehensive insurance something to consider.
+- Consider state factors: Tennessee is vulnerable to natural disasters, such as tornadoes and other severe weather events, including hailstorms and floods, which makes purchasing comprehensive insurance something to consider.
 Tennessee also had the third-highest percentage of uninsured motorists in the U.S. in 2019, with nearly 24% of all drivers estimated to be uninsured.
-To protect yourself from the financial consequences of being in an accident with an uninsured motorist, you may want to consider purchasing uninsured and underinsured motorist coverage.
+To protect yourself from the financial consequences of being in an accident with an uninsured or underinsured motorist, you may want to consider purchasing uninsured and underinsured motorist coverage.

 Car insurance discounts in Tennessee